trupti1605/wine-quality-data-visualisation-/README.md

 # wine-quality-data-visualisation-
+### Introduction
 In this project data analysis and data visualization of wine quality is done.
 Here it contains 2 dataset for red and white wine respectively.

-Data visualization and eda in done with
+- Data visualization and eda in done with

   1)Bar plot

   2)Histogram

   3)Heatmap

   4)Pairplot

   5)Boxplot

   6)Count plot

   7)Scatter plot

-Machine learning algorithm used
+- Machine learning algorithm used

   1)Linear Regression

   2)Logistic Regression

   3)SVM

   4)Random Forest classifier

   5)Naive Bayes

   6)Decision Tree Classifier